-Let us assume now that n > M, so that S must be stored on disk and I/Os because the most important resource to be analyzed.
-In practice every I/O takes 5ms on average, so one could think that every item comparison takes one I/O and thus estimate the running time of Mergesort on massive data as: $5m \times \Theta(n \log n)$ .
-If n is of the order of few Gigabytes, say $n \approx 2^{3}0$ which is actually not much massive for the current-size of commodity PCs, the previous time estimate would be of about $5 \times 2^{3}0 \times 30 > 10^{8}$ ms, namely more than 1 day of computation.
+Let us assume now that n > M, so that S must be stored on disk and I/Os become the most important resource to be analyzed.
+In practice every I/O takes 5ms on average, so one could think that every item comparison takes one I/O and thus one could estimate the running time of Mergesort on a massive S as: $5\text{ms} \times \Theta(n \log n)$ .
+If n is of the order of few Gigabytes, say $n \approx 2^{30}$ which is actually not much massive for the current-size of commodity PCs, the previous time estimate would be of about $5 \times 2^{30} \times 30 > 10^8$ ms, namely more than 1 day of computation.
 However, if we run Mergesort on a commodity PC it completes in few hours.
-This is not surprising because the previous evaluation totally neglected the existence of the internal memory, of size M, and the sequential pattern of memory-accesses induced by Mergesort.
+This is not surprising because the previous evaluation totally neglected the existence of the internal memorys, of size M, and the sequential pattern of memory-accesses induced by Mergesort.
 Let us therefore analyze the Mergesort algorithm in a more precise way within the disk model.